Close Menu

 In this study, we analyzed survival records and photos of spots of Masai giraffes, and show that spot patterns do affect juvenile survival and are heritable — they are passed from mom to baby.

-In the study, researchers analyzed data from 31 pairs of females and calves, as well as record of 258 giraffes at the age of four months.
-Especially their color was evaluated for 11 characteristics that describe the size, shape, and color spots.
-The neural network showed that two of 11 staining characteristics (degree of circularity of the spots and the clarity of their boundaries) coincide females and their offspring, pointing to a direct inheritance of these properties.
+In the study, researchers analyzed data from 31 pairs of females and calves, as well as records of 258 giraffes at the age of four months.
+Especially, their color was evaluated for 11 characteristics that describe the size, shape, and color spots.
+The neural network showed that two of 11 staining characteristics (degree of circularity of the spots and the clarity of their boundaries) coincide with females and their offspring, pointing to a direct inheritance of these properties.

 Giraffe skin color is uniformly dark gray, but their spots are highly variable in color and shape, ranging from nearly round with very smooth edges to elliptical with jagged or lobed edges.
 Spot patterns do not change as an animal ages, which allows researchers to identify individuals based on their unique patterns.